simisolajnr30/Sysmon-Splunk/README.md

 This project focuses on identifying a malicious process by analyzing Sysmon Event ID 1 (Process Creation) logs in Splunk.
 The investigation highlights how behavioral analysis combined with threat intelligence can reveal malware activity.

 # Tools Used
-- Splunk
+- Splunk- for searching and analyzing Sysmon logs
-- Sysmon
+- Sysmon- Windows system monitoring tool
-- VirusTotal
+- VirusTotal- for verifying file hashes

 # What l Did